Rookout/docs/docs/sdk-setup.md

 ### Alternative API

 As an alternative, the Rookout SDK may be loaded using a simple API.

+**Note: Due to limitations introduced in Java 9, you must be using the JDK runtime and specify this Java flag: `-Djdk.attach.allowAttachSelf=true`**

 The API works out of the box when using the [JDK](https://stackoverflow.com/questions/1906445/what-is-the-difference-between-jdk-and-jre) runtime, but for the [JRE](https://stackoverflow.com/questions/1906445/what-is-the-difference-between-jdk-and-jre) runtime you must bundle [`tools.jar`](https://mvnrepository.com/artifact/com.sun/tools/1.7.0.13) along side the Rookout jar in your deployment.
 For more information check out the relevant [deployment examples](deployment-examples.md).

 ```java